 Cardamom Bread, Sweet and Rustic

 Bread is my weakness.
 It calls to me in the night and from the rooftops.
 Our love is a real and tangible thing.
+All the gift baskets for coffee lovers that I’ve ever sent to my friends included one or the other type of bread.
 Thankfully, I am not the only one to fall for the steamy fragrant delicious stuff.
 My darling husband, light of my life, has also fallen into its spongy clutches.
 I fear that I am partly to blame. **tsk tsk**

 Cardamom, a must-have in any Nordic bread, is one of my favorite spices which I learned to use while living in Washington state in Lutheran country (lots of people with Nordic origins there).
 Prior to moving there, I used cardamom only in curries and sometimes apple pie.
 Oh, how much I missed!